 If you have lost a key, be upfront with the landlord.
 Usually the replacement cost will be a small figure, however in some instances special keys are used and will cost more.

 When your landlord or property manager comes for the final inspection of the property, ensure that you attend.
 Bring a bucket and some cleaning products with you.

 If you do find that there are things that need to be cleaned or damages that need to be discussed, particularly things you may have missed or not have thought about, you can try and resolve the issue straight away.
 This may be through doing some extra cleaning on the day, or it could be by discussing possible repairs and an outcome.

 Lastly, know the process for the bond to be returned.
-Usually, a Claim for Refund of Bond Money form or state-based equivalent should be filled out and given to the property manager once it is determined the total that should or should not be deducted from your bond.
+Just as you filled out a rental bond form at the start, a Claim for Refund of Bond Money form or state-based equivalent should be filled out and given to the property manager once it is determined the total that should or should not be deducted from your bond.

 You will need to include financial details for where the bond should be returned to and your contact details.
 Without these, getting your bond returned can be tricky.

-If yourself and the property manager cannot, however, agree on the amount to be refunded then you may fact heading to mediation and to Tribunal.
+If yourself and the property manager cannot, however, agree on the bond refund amount then you may be heading to mediation and to Tribunal.
 Ultimately, you will be asked to provide evidence that backs up your dispute and justifies why you should be entitled to the return of the bond.

 - Check your condition report

 - Understand your obligations